renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-tools.md

 ## MCP connection

-The **MCP connection** component connects to a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server and exposes the MCP server's tools as tools for Langflow agents.
+The **MCP connection** component connects to a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server and exposes the MCP server's tools as tools for Aiexec agents.

-In addition to being an MCP client that can leverage MCP servers, the **MCP connection** component's [SSE mode](#mcp-sse-mode) allows you to connect your flow to the Langflow MCP server at the `/api/v1/mcp/sse` API endpoint, exposing all flows within your [project](/concepts-overview#projects) as tools within a flow.
+In addition to being an MCP client that can leverage MCP servers, the **MCP connection** component's [SSE mode](#mcp-sse-mode) allows you to connect your flow to the Aiexec MCP server at the `/api/v1/mcp/sse` API endpoint, exposing all flows within your [project](/concepts-overview#projects) as tools within a flow.

 To use the **MCP connection** component with an agent component, follow these steps: